rust-lang/rfcs/text/0000-compiler-team-rolling-leads.md

 Why should we *not* do this?

 Committing to specific term lengths puts pressure on the leads to identify new leaders earlier than they might otherwise.
-Note that If the leads fail to identify any suitable candidates, then we will have hit a (hopefully exceptional) situation where we will need to ask the current leadership to stay on board for longer than expected.
+Note that if the leads fail to identify any suitable candidates, then we will have hit a (hopefully exceptional) situation where we will need to ask the current leadership to stay on board for longer than expected.
 At that point, the leads' ongoing goals **must** include the proactive